dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 [!code-csharp[](routing/samples/3.x/RoutingSample/StartupRequireHost.cs?name=snippet)]

-The following code uses the `[Host]` attribute to require the specified host on the controller:
+The following code uses the `[Host]` attribute on the controller to require any of the specified hosts:

 [!code-csharp[](routing/samples/3.x/RoutingSample/Controllers/ProductController.cs?name=snippet)]